cruftex/cruftex.net/source/_posts/Java-Caching-Benchmarks-Part-3.md

 For different hit rates the scan counts look like:

 {% asset_img CMS/RandomSequenceBenchmarkScanCount-byHitrate-4x1M-notitle.svg 'RandomSequenceBenchmark, scan count by hit rate at 4 threads and 1M cache size' %}

-For the graph above there is an [Alternative Image](CMS/RandomSequenceBenchmarkScanCount-byHitrate-4x1M-notitle-print.svg) and [Raw Data](CMS/RandomSequenceBenchmarkScanCount-byHitrate-4x1M.dat) available.
+For the above graph [Alternative Image](CMS/RandomSequenceBenchmarkScanCount-byHitrate-4x1M-notitle-print.svg) and [Raw Data](CMS/RandomSequenceBenchmarkScanCount-byHitrate-4x1M.dat) is available.

 The scan count increases for higher hit rates because all the cache contents become 'hotter'.
 The amount of additional scanning when hit rates become higher can be tuned by some internal parameters.
 As we can see with this benchmark, the tuning parameters are chosen in a way that additional scanning work in the eviction, does not outweigh the performance gains of the improved hit rate.
 With high hit rates cache2k has still less overhead than other cache libraries.

-Finally, we take a look at the scan counts for the first benchmark:
+Finally, we will take a look at the scan counts for the first benchmark:

 {% asset_img CMS/ZipfianSequenceLoadingBenchmarkScanCount-bySize-4x10-notitle.svg 'ZipfianSequenceLoadingBenchmark, scan count by cache size at 4 threads and Zipfian factor 10' %}

 For the above graph [Alternative Image](CMS/ZipfianSequenceLoadingBenchmarkScanCount-bySize-4x10-notitle-print.svg) and [Raw Data](CMS/ZipfianSequenceLoadingBenchmarkScanCount-bySize-4x10.dat) is available.

 For a typical skewed access sequence the average scan count is very low.
 In tested scenarios it is